elandref93/WiseBond/AZURE-DEPLOYMENT.md

 1. Check that the federated credential is properly set up in Azure AD
 2. Verify the client ID, tenant ID, and subscription ID are correct
 3. Ensure the service principal has the necessary permissions to deploy to App Service

+## SSL Certificates

+The application includes the following SSL certificates for secure database connectivity:

+- `DigiCertGlobalRootG2.crt.pem`
+- `DigiCertGlobalRootCA.crt`
+- `Microsoft RSA Root Certificate Authority 2017.crt`

+These certificates are required for establishing secure connections to Azure PostgreSQL with Private Link enabled.